MikeKowalski43/MikeKowalski43/README.md

 ---

-<h4 align="center">I want to be part of the revolution that Data Science and Artificial Intelligence are generating.
+I want to be part of the revolution that Data Science and Artificial Intelligence are generating.
 I consider myself a self-demanding and methodical person in the study.
 I have critical reasoning and sufficient analytical ability to solve various problems.
 I enjoy and improve my performance working as a team (teamwork).
 I believe that perseverance is my best virtue.
-I do not abandon what I start. </h4>
+I do not abandon what I start.

 ---